kroshu/kuka-external-control-sdk/kuka-external-control-sdk/doc/SDK_howto.md

 The methods of the IRobot class providing the general interface:

 - _Setup()_ : Attempts to setup the network connection with the robot controller.
-- _StartControlling()_ : Start the external control session on the controller.
+- _StartControlling(control mode)_ : Start the external control session on the controller.
 - _StartMonitoring()_ : Start external monitoring: the robot will start publishing motion states.
 - _CreateMonitoringSubscription(monitoring callback)_: Creates a subscriber to the robot's motion states on the client side.
 - _CancelMonitoringSubscription()_ : Terminates the motion state subscriber on the client side.